poor-prognosis-mehdi/Telegram-Bot/README.md

 # Personal Telegram Bot

 A Telegram bot for personal introduction and educational content about viral sexually transmitted infections (HPV, HIV, HBV, HSV), with an anonymous messaging feature for users.
+This bot operates by connecting to a virtual private server (VPS); you can use server marketplaces to purchase a dedicated server for this purpose.
+To obtain a Telegram bot token, use BotFather within Telegram itself.

 ## Features